 The Japanese inventor of aojiru, Dr. Niro Endo, created it in response to food rationing during the war.
 By turning the parts of kale and other highly nutritious vegetables that would otherwise be thrown away into a drink, he found he was able to improve his health.
 He also claimed he cured a number of diseases by supplementing with green juice.

-Modern aojiru is usually made from kale and other green vegetables, and of course many companies compete to add a special something extra to their blend, which I will talk more about in this article.
+Modern aojiru is usually made from kale and other green vegetables.
+Many companies also compete to add a special something extra to their blend.

 In the past, aojiru was famously bitter, but these the modern formulations are really drinkable.
-As someone who didn’t grow up drinking it, but started soon after I arrived in Japan, I wouldn’t let rumors about the taste put you off.
-It’s totally fine!
+As someone who didn’t grow up drinking it, but started soon after I arrived in Japan, I wouldn’t let any rumors about the taste put you off– you might actually find yourself craving it!

 One green juice tip is to try mixing it in with any type milk or juice (I think soy goes best!)
 You can also mix aojiru into things like pancake mix, yogurt, collagen drinks, or soup.
 Some people even mix it through pasta!

 While not the first maker of green juice, Fancl has probably done most to popularize it in Japan since they introduced it in the 80’s.
 Their green juices are usually made of 100% kale, the most nutrient dense vegetable in the world.
 Around 120g of kale go into each sachet, which is your full day’s recommended serving of green leafy vegetables.